-- i. for satisfactory performance in a subject by a first-year undergraduate student. - ii. for satisfactory performance in any of the subjects designated by the Committee on Curricula, the Committee on the Undergraduate Program, the Committee on Graduate School Policy, or by vote of the Faculty as subjects to be graded on a Pass/Fail basis.
-All students who satisfactorily complete the subjects must receive a P grade. - iii. for satisfactory performance by students in special programs voted by the Committee on the Undergraduate Program or by the Faculty. - iv. for satisfactory performance in a total of no more than two subjects elected during an undergraduate's third and fourth years.
+- i. in any subject taken by a first-year undergraduate student. - ii. in any of the subjects designated by the Committee on Curricula, the Committee on the Undergraduate Program, the Committee on Graduate School Policy, or by vote of the Faculty as subjects to be graded on a P/D/F basis for all students registered in them. - iii. in special programs designated by the Committee on the Undergraduate Program or by vote of the Faculty. - iv. in a total of no more than two subjects elected during the third and subsequent years in an undergraduate program.
 These subjects cannot be used to fulfill General Institute or Departmental Requirements, and must be elected and the Registrar notified before the end of the fifth week of the term.